Kreigh Collins (cartoonist)

-Kreigh Taylor Collins (1908–1974), born in Davenport, Iowa, was an American cartoonist best known for the comic strip Kevin the Bold.
+Kreigh Taylor Collins (January 1, 1908 – January 8, 1974), born in Davenport, Iowa, was an American cartoonist best known for the comic strip Kevin the Bold.

 As a young man, Kreigh Collins was encouraged by his parents to draw.
 He studied art at the Cincinnati Art Academy (1924–25), but left school to pursue a career as an artist.
-He traveled to France in the late 1920s, including to Paris where he engaged in painting.
-When he returned to the United States in 1931, the Great Depression was making it difficult to make money, but he worked as an illustrator, salesman, illustrator in advertising and landscape painter.
+He traveled to Paris, France with his mentor Mathias Alten in the late 1920s, where he engaged in painting.
+When he returned to the United States in 1931, the Great Depression made it difficult to make money, but he worked as an illustrator, salesman, illustrator in advertising and landscape painter.
 Collins also made a name for himself as a magazine illustrator in the 1930s.

 In the 1930s, he also drew the Do You Know? panel, from September 2, 1935, to January 26, 1937.
-Do you know? was a bit like Ripley's Believe It or Not!, and was written by Willis Atwell and distributed by Booth Newspapers.
+Do You Know? was similar to Ripley's Believe It or Not!, and was written by Willis Atwell and distributed by Booth Newspapers.
 A collection of the panels was published as a book in 1937.

 Collins had a break-through in 1945 when the Methodist Publishing House asked him to draw Bible-based comics for publication in Church magazines.
 He drew stories about Paul, Moses, Jesus, Joseph and others, and the strip became popular not only in the United States but also in Australia and South America.

 In the late 1940s, he signed for the NEA syndicate and created his first syndicated comic strip, Mitzi McCoy, launched by NEA as a Sunday comic strip November 7, 1948.